Maximum Number of Players and details for each age group

 All players must be registered with FFA, these must be finalised within www.playfootball.com.au.

 Each team will submit a team list with names, dates of birth, and player kit numbers.
+These will be entered into the Torneopal website.
+Codes to login will be emailed when registering teams.

 Any team found playing a player who is not correctly registered or who does not appear on the team sheet shall be deemed to have lost that match and the opposing team shall be awarded 3 points and goals recorded as 3-0 in their favour.